argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/features/advanced-deployments.md

 # Advanced Deployment methods

-Once you have the basic canary deployment in place, you can explore several other deployment scenarios with more flexible routing options
+Once you have the basic canary deployment in place, you can explore several other deployment scenarios with more flexible routing options.

-## Pinning clients to a specific version
+## Scenario - pinning clients to a specific version

 Sometimes you have some special clients (either humans or other services) which you consider critical and want to stay in the stable version as long as possible even if a canary is in progress.